rbatllet/private-blockchain/README.md

 # Private Blockchain Implementation

-A comprehensive private blockchain implementation in Java with advanced features, security controls, and extensive testing.
+A comprehensive **post-quantum secure** private blockchain implementation in Java with ML-DSA-87 signatures (NIST FIPS 204), advanced features, and extensive testing.

 ## 📋 Table of Contents